engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

 Selects the SFTP target implementation.
 Type names are case-insensitive when read; Bifröst writes the canonical value `sftp`.

 <<property("publishAttemptTimeout", "duration", default="2m", heading=3)>>
-Maximum duration of one publication attempt, including local hashing, connection setup, upload, read-back verification, and hard-link publication.
-The value must be positive.
-Bifröst applies the deadline to the underlying SSH connection and closes that connection on cancellation.
-If a temporary file may have been created, a hard link succeeded, or the final file already exists, Bifröst opens one fresh connection and makes one deletion attempt with a separate context bounded to five seconds.
-A cleanup failure remains retryable; the deterministic name lets the next attempt find and remove the same temporary file.
+Positive deadline for hashing, connection, upload, read-back check and hard-link publication.
+On cancellation Bifröst closes the SSH connection.
+If an upload or link may have happened, it opens one fresh connection for **one cleanup attempt**, separately limited to five seconds.
+Failed cleanup remains retryable by deterministic temporary-file name.

 <<property("address", "string", required=True, heading=3)>>
 The SSH server as `host`, `host:port`, or `[IPv6-address]:port`.
 An omitted port defaults to `22`.